run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

 *   A GPU cluster with a __single__ node of __2__ GPUs.

-    *  If the cluster contains more than one node,  use [Node affinity](../../../Administrator/Admin-User-Interface-Setup/Working-with-Projects/#further-affinity-refinement-by-the-researcher) to simulate a single node or use more filler jobs as described below.
+    *  If the cluster contains more than one node,  use [Node affinity](../../../Administrator/Admin-User-Interface-Setup/Working-with-Projects/#further-affinity-refinement-by-the-researcher) to simulate a single node or use more filler Jobs as described below.
-    *  If the cluster nodes contain more than 2 GPUs, you can create an interactive job on a different project to consume the remaining GPUs.
+    *  If the cluster nodes contain more than 2 GPUs, you can create an interactive Job on a different project to consume the remaining GPUs.

 *   Login to the Projects area of the Run:AI Administration user interface at [https://app.run.ai/projects](https://app.run.ai/projects){target=_blank}
-*   Add a project named "team-a"
+*   Add a Project named "team-a"
-*   Allocate 2 GPUs to the project
+*   Allocate 2 GPUs to the Project

 ### Expansion